research-ag/icrcX/icrc-84.md

 We prefer the approach that requires less state.
 It makes the service leaner and easier to handle upgrades.

-### Why can withdrawals only be made to the caller's account?

-This is done to offload tracability of funds to the underlying ICRC-1 ledgers.
-By looking at the underlying ICRC-1 ledger only, all deposited funds can be uniquely linked to the principal that is being credited.
-With this restriction the same is possible for withdrawals.
-By looking at the receiving principal of a transfer on the ledger we know that this principal made the withdrawal.

-This prevents the service to act as a mixer.
-Without this restriction the services could potentially be forced to either do KYC or to provide a complete log of its internal transaction, to make the internal flow of funds tracable.
-However, we want to be able to keep the services as simple as possible.
-In particular, we do not want to burden the services with the necessity to log all internal transactions.
-Hence, this restrictions is made to offload all logging to the ICRC-1 ledgers.

-### What are the benfits of using notify vs allowances?
+### What are the benfits of using `notify` vs allowances?

 Allowances are simpler to process for the service.
 Overall transaction fees are lower if an allowance is used for multiple deposits.

-Deposits into subaccounts are provided in case:
+But allowances due not always work, for example if

 * the ICRC-1 ledger does not support ICRC-2
-* the user's wallet does not support ICRC-2 (currently most)
+* the user's wallet does not support ICRC-2 (currently most wallets)
 * the user wants to make a deposit directly from an exchange

 ## Open questions